Dementia Q&A: What Physicians Ask About Diagnosis and Treatment

 It is an acceptable practice for doctors to end a patient relationship under most conditions, but some situations may require additional steps or delay of the termination.

-Addressing and Managing Behavioral and Environmental Symptoms of Dementia
+Dementia Behavioral and Environmental Symptoms Management

 The third course focuses on using the DICE (Describe, Investigate, Create Treatment Plan, and Evaluate) method to assess behavioral symptoms of dementia and to create effective treatment plans.
 The course also covers the careful use of medication during disease management, as well as common behavioral issues experienced by patients with dementia, including tools for management of these behaviors.